Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Ba6lc4pqHFo.md

 # [March 2nd, 2021 Livestream](../2021-03-02.md)
 ## Q&A: Were you going to put the game music on Spotify?
 https://www.youtube.com/watch?v=Ba6lc4pqHFo
-This question was possibly duplicated with a more recent answer: [August 31st, 2021 Livestream Q&A: Can we get a Satisfactory OST available on Spotify?](./yt-uTcx8PYGUXU.md) [https://www.youtube.com/watch?v=uTcx8PYGUXU](https://www.youtube.com/watch?v=uTcx8PYGUXU)
+This question was possibly duplicated with a more recent answer: [March 15th, 2022 Livestream Q&A: Music on Spotify?](./yt-ffAoXn7HynE.md) [https://www.youtube.com/watch?v=ffAoXn7HynE](https://www.youtube.com/watch?v=ffAoXn7HynE)

 ### Topics